 - The MDN team can work with you to ensure that your documentation project is adequately staffed.

-- The broader MDN community also contributes enormously; from typo fixes to editorial reviews of your content, they can save your bacon.
+- The broader MDN community also contributes enormously, from typo fixes to editorial reviews of your content.

 - The #mdn channel offers a resource where you can talk to our writing community and get their advice, or recruit help with the production of or maintenance of your content.

 - Because we have contributors all over the world, there's always someone around, watching for problems and fixing them.